-An action can be an external command, specified as a string, or a callable Python object; see "Action Objects," below, for more complete information.
+An action can be an external command, specified as a string, or a callable Python object; see the manpage section "Action Objects" for more complete information.
 Also note that a string specifying an external command may be preceded by an @ (at-sign) to suppress printing the command in question, or by a - (hyphen) to ignore the exit status of the external command.